the-marciello/oa-doc-osp/laravel-fatture-in-cloud-v2.md

 [![StyleCI](https://github.styleci.io/repos/167236902/shield)](https://styleci.io/repos/167236902)

 ::: warning
 This is the documentation for the API v2.
-You can find the package for the v1 [here](https://docs.offlineagency.com/laravel-fatture-in-cloud/#laravel-fatture-in-cloud)
+You can find the package for the API v1 [here](https://docs.offlineagency.com/laravel-fatture-in-cloud/#laravel-fatture-in-cloud)
 :::

 ## Installation